groue/GRMustache/Guides/delegate.md

 The _tag_ argument represents the rendering tag: `{{ name }}`, `{{# name }}...{{/}}`, etc.

-All methods of GRMustacheTag tag are documented in the [GRMustacheTag Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheTag.html).
+See the [GRMustacheTag Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheTag.html) for a full documentation of the GRMustacheTag class.

 `mustacheTag:willRenderObject:` renders the value that should be rendered by the tag.
 It can return its `object` argument, leaving this value untouched, or it can return another value.